stephanietuerk/realworld-frontend-react/README.md

 - **Modern color palette**: Updated from the original green/gray to a blue/mint scheme that feels more contemporary and has additional contrast, color is used consistenly based on functionality
 - **CSS variables implementation**: Styling is implemented through CSS variables for easy theming and component reuse
 - **Professional polish**: Added details like proper border radii, consistent shadows on cards, refined color usage, and breadcrumb navigation throughout

-Please note that this app would need more work to be ready for prod.
-It is barely optimized for mobile, it is entirely untested, and many more details could use additional polish.
-Its current level of polish reflects its status as a personal exercise.